 Refer to Annex J of the Ada reference manual to determine if a feature is obsolescent.

+6.57 Concurrency – Activation [CGA]

+6.57.1 Applicability to language

+6.57.2 Guidance to language users

+6.58 Concurrency – Directed termination [CGT]

+6.58.1 Applicability to language

+6.58.2 Guidance to language users

+6.59 Concurrent Data Access [CGX]

+6.59.1 Applicability to language

+6.59.2 Guidance to language users

+6.60 Concurrency – Premature Termination [CGS]

+6.60.1 Applicability to language

+6.60.2 Guidance to language users

+6.61 Protocol Lock Errors [CGM]

+6.61.1 Applicability to language

+6.61.2 Guidance to language users

+6.62 Uncontrolled Format String [SHL]

-XX Implications for standardization
+7 Implications for standardization

 Future standardization efforts should consider the following items to address vulnerability issues identified earlier in this Annex:

 Some languages (for example, Java) require that all local variables either be initialized at the point of declaration or on all paths to a reference.
-Such a rule could be considered for Ada (see ).
+Such a rule could be considered for Ada (see 6.23 Initialization of Variables [LAV]).

-Pragma Restrictions could be extended to allow the use of these features to be statically checked (see ).
+Pragma Restrictions could be extended to allow the use of these features to be statically checked (see 6.32 Structured Programming [EWD]).

-When appropriate, language-defined checks should be added to reduce the possibility of multiple outcomes from a single construct, such as by disallowing side-effects in cases where the order of evaluation could affect the result (see ).
+When appropriate, language-defined checks should be added to reduce the possibility of multiple outcomes from a single construct, such as by disallowing side-effects in cases where the order of evaluation could affect the result (see 6.53 Unspecified Behaviour [BQF]).

-When appropriate, language-defined checks should be added to reduce the possibility of erroneous execution, such as by disallowing unsynchronized access to shared variables (see ).
+When appropriate, language-defined checks should be added to reduce the possibility of erroneous execution, such as by disallowing unsynchronized access to shared variables (see 6.54 Undefined Behaviour [EWF]).

 Language standards should specify relatively tight boundaries on implementation-defined behaviour whenever possible, and the standard should highlight what levels represent a portable minimum capability on which programmers may rely.
-For languages like Ada that allow user declaration of numeric types, the number of predefined numeric types should be minimized (for example, strongly discourage or disallow declarations of Byte_Integer, Very_Long_Integer, and similar, in package Standard) (see ).
+For languages like Ada that allow user declaration of numeric types, the number of predefined numeric types should be minimized (for example, strongly discourage or disallow declarations of Byte_Integer, Very_Long_Integer, and similar, in package Standard) (see 6.55 Implementation-Defined Behaviour [FAB]).

-Ada could define a pragma Restrictions identifier No_Hiding that forbids the use of a declaration that result in a local homograph (see ).
+Ada could define a pragma Restrictions identifier No_Hiding that forbids the use of a declaration that result in a local homograph (see 6.21 Identifier Name Reuse [YOW]).

-Add the ability to declare in the specification of a function that it is pure, that is, it has no side effects (see ).
+Add the ability to declare in the specification of a function that it is pure, that is, it has no side effects (see 6.25 Side-effects and Order of Evaluation [SAM]).

-Pragma Restrictions could be extended to restrict the use of 'Address attribute to library level static objects (see ).
+Pragma Restrictions could be extended to restrict the use of 'Address attribute to library level static objects (see 6.34 Dangling References to Stack Frames [DCM]).

-Future standardization of Ada should consider implementing a language-provided reference counting storage management mechanism for dynamic objects (see ).
+Future standardization of Ada should consider implementing a language-provided reference counting storage management mechanism for dynamic objects (see 6.40 Memory Leak [XYL]).

-Provide mechanisms to prevent further extensions of a type hierarchy (see Inheritance [RIP]).
+Provide mechanisms to prevent further extensions of a type hierarchy (see 6.42 Inheritance [RIP]).

-Future standardization of Ada should consider support for arbitrary pre- and postconditions (see ).
+Future standardization of Ada should consider support for arbitrary pre- and postconditions (see 6.44 Argument Passing to Library Functions [TRJ]).

 Ada standardization committees can work with other programming language standardization committees to define library interfaces that include more than a program calling interface.
-In particular, mechanisms to qualify and quantify ranges of behaviour, such as pre-conditions, post-conditions and invariants, would be helpful (see ).
+In particular, mechanisms to qualify and quantify ranges of behaviour, such as pre-conditions, post-conditions and invariants, would be helpful (see 6.49 Library Signature [NSQ]).

 Bibliography